DataJuggler/BlazorGallery/ProjectTemplates/Working/templates/README.md

 How To Create A Nuget Package For A Blazor Site<br>
 https://youtu.be/K5WbNKUPDGs

-# Want To Help Contribute to this project?
-Volunteer to take the instructions from the video and write them out as step by step.
-Bonus with images and screen shots.

 If you think this project is worth the price, please leave a star and / or subscribe to my YouTube channel: https://youtube.com/DataJuggler